aws/aws-iot-device-sdk-cpp/README.md

 If you have any technical questions about AWS IoT C++ SDK, use the [AWS IoT forum](https://forums.aws.amazon.com/forum.jspa?forumID=210).
 For any other questions on AWS IoT, contact [AWS Support](https://aws.amazon.com/contact-us/).

+A list of known issues is maintained in [KnownIssues.md](KnownIssues.md).

+Note: customers have [reported deadlocks](https://github.com/aws/aws-iot-device-sdk-cpp/issues/14) while using the AWS IoT Device SDK for C++.
+If you are affected, a fix is available in the [locking-fixes](https://github.com/aws/aws-iot-device-sdk-cpp/tree/locking-fixes) branch.
+This issue is also resolved in the new AWS IoT Device SDK for C++, which is [currently in Developer Preview](https://github.com/awslabs/aws-iot-device-sdk-cpp-v2).